StevenLyt/Backend_Spring/README.md

 ## GameController

 - Get current game state for a specific user.
-To preveny information leak, returned string would only include this specific person's hand and other information that needs to be displayed.
-This function will return a json of the following info.
+To prevent information leak, returned string would only include this specific person's hand and other information that needs to be displayed.
+This function will return a json string.
+The following example demonstrates all entries needed:
 ```
 {
     "users": [